U.S. Goes After Putin’s Daughters’ Assets for Ukraine Carnage

 “It’s a negative feedback loop.
 So we deny capital, we deny technology, we deny talent that can flow into Russia, and the combination of the steps that we’re taking create this downward spiral that accelerates the more that Putin escalates,” he said.

-The European Union is also considering sanctioning Putin’s daughters.
-U.S. President Joe Biden is also expected to sign an executive order banning new investments in Russia.
+The European Union is also considering sanctioning Putin’s daughters, and U.S. President Joe Biden is expected to sign an executive order banning new investments in Russia.

 “Even an autocrat like Putin has a social contract with the Russian people.
 He took away their freedom in exchange for promising stability and so he’s not giving them stability,” the official said.